Founder, Outreach Lead

 It ain’t easy.
 I get so caught up in my own life and my own small struggles that I don’t see all the people around me who are struggling with burdens far greater than my own.
 I like to think I have a kind heart, but I find myself forgetting to care.
 I forget to love my neighbor and hold their well-being sacred.
 I forget that we are all divine children.
 I remember to be stressed about money, and I remember to fret over my appearance, but I forget to serve my fellow humans.
 I forget to tend the sick and suffering.
 I forget SO much.

 So this project is my attempt to serve.
 My attempt to live a life of love and kindness 100% of the time.
 Right now I’m probably at 2%.
 But I’m trying to move the dial.
 3% would be pretty sweet.
 Life is precious.
 And brief.
 I want mine to be well spent.
 My hope is that these photos and stories ring a bell inside you, and inspire you.
-Magical shit happens when we all get together.
+Magical things happens when we all get together.

 Artist, Guggenheim Fellow